Note: I get commissions for purchases made through links in this post.

 Where Can I Install the AWB-360DB?

-You can install this wine and beverage cooler either under a counter or leave it free standing.
+You can install this wine and beverage cooler either under a counter (a built-in beverage cooler) or leave it free standing.
 The unit has a vent at the lower front, so you don’t need to leave space around the sides as you do with some other coolers.

 Depending on the height of your counter (when you decide to make it built-in), you may want to adjust the legs for a better fit.

-Check out the video below to see the cooler “in action” and to learn more about NewAir.
+Check out the video below to see the cooler “in action” and to learn more from NewAir.

 Is This Cooler Safe to Use?